 Importantly, tailor your questions to the interviewer—and try not to repeat the same question if you speak to multiple people.
-Try to come up with specific questions throughout the interview based on what’s discussed, as it’ll show you were paying attention (and means you won’t have to rack your brain for the questions you prepared in the days leading up to the interview).
+Try to come up with specific questions throughout the interview based on what’s discussed.
+It’ll show you were paying attention.
+It also means you won’t have to rack your brain for the questions you prepared prior to the interview.

 Further, be sure your questions include more than just the standard logistical/procedural questions (e.g. when are you looking for someone to start?
 What are the next steps in the interview process?), as these can seem canned.